 First, let’s take a psychological approach.
 If you haven’t come to terms with how radically the world has changed in the last decade and a half let me get you up to speed.
-Everyone wants everything right now and self-control is for pussies.
+Everyone wants everything right now and self-control is for losers.

-The number one reason that people don’t save money in the modern world is that it has just become so damn easy to spend.
+The number one reason that people don’t save money in the modern world is that it has just become so darn easy to spend.
 When the baby boomers were the age of millennials, they actually had to go to a bank and wait in line to acquire tangible money they had already earned before making a purchase.
 You can imagine how much more time that creates between point of desire and point of purchase in relation to today’s retail atmosphere in which a consumer can see a product online and immediately acquire it using a line of credit given to them by the store itself.

 Couple that with a general lack of foresight and obsession with ‘living in the moment, bro’ of the contemporary young adult and you have a pretty sizable disconnect.
 Today’s masses are also savings adverse because it lacks appeal.
 There’s nothing sexy about foregoing instant gratification and letting your hard earned money sit idle until it’s truly needed.
 There are also few things more wasteful.